Hiranyaloka/mt-plugin-template-selector/README.md

 Similarly, you can use the `WidgetSelector` tag to allow your Authors to choose from a subset of widgets:

     <mt:Include widget="<mt:WidgetSelector>">

+And perhaps the most flexible of the custom fields, the `WidgetSetSelector` tag:

+    <mt:WidgetSet name="<mt:WidgetSetSelector>">

 ### Setting The Tag Value (Author) ###